Swapstergit88/EcomAnalysisExcel/README.md

 Inventory Management: Understanding seasonal trends aids in better inventory planning, reducing stockouts and overstock situations.

 Customer Retention: By understanding customer preferences and purchasing behavior, businesses can implement strategies to improve customer satisfaction and retention.

+Contact
+For any questions or further information, please contact:

+Your Name

+Email: connectinglobe7@gmail.com

+LinkedIn: Your LinkedIn Profile

+This README is designed to showcase your analytical skills and the business problems you've solved through data analysis.
+It highlights your ability to derive actionable insights from complex datasets, making you a strong candidate for roles that require data-driven decision-making.